Thank you for choosing Landfolk.com!

 - arrange for general clean-up and placement of inventory as it was upon arrival.

-As a lessor, you are obliged to ensure that the holiday home is covered by usual insurances from a recognised insurance company, including holiday home insurance, including glass/pan, fire and movable property insurance.
+As a lessor, you are required to ensure that the holiday home is covered by appropriate insurance from a recognised insurance company, including holiday home insurance, including glass/sanitary fixtures, fire and movable property insurance.

 Current insurance for Danish and Norwegian lessors

 It is a prerequisite that you, as the lessor, have taken out a general holiday home insurance policy for the holiday home and its contents, which covers at least fire, water, and burglary.

 All rentals booked through Landfolk are, in addition to the lessor's usual holiday home insurance, also covered by an AllRisk insurance policy provided by Gjensidige, which is a supplementary insurance that provides extra security for both lessors and lessees.

 - vandalism caused by the lessee